Kyla (British singer): Personal life

-Kyla is married to Errol Reid (also known as DJ Paleface, one half of the Crazy Cousinz production team) and has a son.
+Kyla was born in Germany to a father of Jamaican and English heritage; and a mother of American hertiage/citizenship with "Native American somewhere and Chinese down the line".
+Kyla and her family moved to the UK at the age of 6. and is married to Errol Reid (also known as DJ Paleface, one half of the Crazy Cousinz production team) and has two sons.
 Kyla gave up her music career to start a family.
 She was previously an ESL teacher.